visibilityspots/ansible-playbook-archlinux-update/README.md

 # ansible-playbook archlinux update

-this playbook can be used to update mulitple archlinux systems
+this playbook can be used to update mulitple archlinux systems based on the [pacman helper](https://docs.ansible.com/ansible/latest/modules/pacman_module.html) and the [aur module](https://github.com/kewlfft/ansible-aur)

+It will by default install [yay](https://github.com/Jguer/yay) on your system by using makepkg toghether with an aurman user which will be used to upgrade the systems.

 ## configuration